(Last updated Dec 26, 2017)

 Survive Travel (ST) is committed to permission-based email marketing practices, and as a result has established this no-tolerance Anti-Spam Policy.
 ST will occasionally update this Anti-Spam Policy.
 When it does, ST will also revise the “last update” date at the top of this Anti-Spam Policy.
-For changes to this policy, ST will notify you (the customer) by placing a notice on its web site home page.

 1. What is Spam?